vuksta/MistralChat/README.md

 # A Mistral Chat Web-app

-A simple React-based chat application using MistralAI.
+A simple React-based chat application using the MistralAI small model.

 ## Features